 James M. Noble, MD, MS, CPH

-Since July 2008, Dr. Noble has been an Assistant Professor of Clinical Neurology in the Department of Neurology and the Taub Institute for Alzheimer’s Disease and the Aging Brain at Columbia University.
-His academic and research training has included internal medicine, neurology residency (including neurology chief resident), and fellowship training in behavioral neurology and neuropsychiatry within the Department of Neurology at CUMC.
-He received a master’s degree in epidemiology from the Mailman School of Public Health at Columbia University, for which he also received the Anna C. Gelman Award for Excellence in Epidemiology.
+Dr. Noble started at CUMC in 2002 and joined the P&S faculty in 2008.
+He is Associate Professor of Neurology (in the Taub Institute for Alzheimer’s Disease and the Aging Brain and G.H.
+Sergievsky Center) at CUMC.
+He became an Apgar member in 2012 and a Fellow of the American Academy of Neurology in 2017.
+His academic and research training has included internal medicine, neurology residency (including neurology chief resident), and fellowship training in behavioral neurology and neuropsychiatry within the Department of Neurology at CUMC, and master’s degree in epidemiology from the Mailman School of Public Health at Columbia University.
 He holds board certifications in neurology (American Board of Psychiatry and Neurology), Behavioral Neurology and Neuropsychiatry (United Council for Neurologic Subspecialties), and Certification in Public Health (American Board of Public Health Examiners).
-His current neurology practice focuses on Alzheimer disease, and his patient-centered approach has earned him recognition including the 2011 Stephen Q. Shafer Award for Humanism in Neurology.
-Dr. Noble is the director of medical student education for the department of neurology at P&S, and in this role is the director for the neurology clerkship, research, consultation, and inpatient sub-internship electives.
-He also teaches team-based learning sessions in the neuroanatomy section of the neurosciences course (P&S-Year 2), and lectures in the Foundations of Clinical Medicine-IV (P&S, D&I year), Mechanisms & Practice (P&S-MCY), neuroepidemiology (MSPH), and Cognitive Neuroscience of Aging (Dept Psychology).
-Since 2005, he has helped developed the Hip Hop Public Health Centers of Harlem Hospital and Columbia University Medical Center, which now annually reach over 10,000 local elementary school children, educating them on important health messages including stroke, Alzheimer disease, healthy eating and lifestyle decisions, sugar-sweetened beverages, and establishing exercise thresholds.
-This approach teaches children to be health educational conduits into their homes hopes of improving health knowledge in multiple generations.
-He is recognized as a leader in medical education through 2012 selection to the Columbia University Virginia Apgar Teaching Society, and as a selection to the inaugural American Academy of Neurology’s Emerging Leaders Forum.
+His current neurology practice focuses on Alzheimer disease and sports-related concussion, as well as general neurology in the Associates in Internal Medicine (AIM) practice.
+Dr. Noble has served in multiple educational roles in the department of neurology, including previously as the director of medical student education (neurology clerkship and electives director) from 2009-2016.
+Transitioning more into research roles recently, he nonetheless remains very involved with early neuroscience training of P&S medical students as the co-director of preclinical neuroscience course and the NIH-supported Brief Research in Aging and Interdisciplinary Neurosciences (BRAIN) T35 training program.
+Since 2005, he has helped developed the NIH-supported Hip Hop Public Health Centers of Harlem Hospital and Columbia University Medical Center, which now annually reach over 10,000 local elementary school children, educating them on important health messages including stroke, Alzheimer disease, healthy eating and lifestyle decisions, sugar-sweetened beverages, and establishing exercise thresholds.
+This approach teaches children to be health educational conduits into their homes to improve health knowledge and attitudes in multiple generations.
+In 2017, along with Dr. Olajide Williams, Dr. Noble helped to start the Institute for Training, Outreach, and Community Health (In TOuCH), a community health worker education program based out of the Manhattanville campus.

 Dr. Paladine is the program director of the NewYork-Presbyterian/Columbia University Family Medicine residency and also volunteers at the CoSMO student-run free clinic.
 She is one of the faculty co-leaders of the Daniel Noyes Brown Primary Care Scholars Program, a selective track that includes mentoring and clinical experiences for students who are interested in primary care.
 Her clinical focus is on women's health care within Family Medicine, including maternity care and reproductive health.